 - Another Dimension: The Island of Sodor is this.
+Well, from Shining Time Station anyway, as they exist in their own respective universes.
 This also doubles as a Magical Land.
 This is particularly odd as in the books and TV series Sodor was simply a small island directly besides Britain.
-The books also established that all the engines in the world, not just the Sodor ones, were alive, unlike in the movie where you can see nonsentient locomotives.
+The books also established that all the engines in the world, not just the Sodor ones, were alive, unlike in the movie where you can see non-sentient locomotives.

 - All Myths Are True: Lady is widely assumed by the other engines to be a mere legend, and it takes Diesel 10's return for them to realize she is actually real.

 - Apocalypse How: The lack of gold dust will destroy Sodor through the natural foundations cracking and collapsing, as is shown by the viaduct.
 This indicates Sodor would collapse upon itself if the gold dust was never recovered.

 - Audience Participation: A perceptually lazy example has Mr. Conductor casually mentioning that the audience is going to help him later in the film.
 Then, when he's tossed by Diesel 10 into a pile of burlap sacks near the windmill, he thanks us for putting them there for him.